dmbarbour/glas/docs/GlasApps.md

 Relevant observations: A non-deterministic transaction is equivalent to choosing from a set of deterministic transactions, one per choice.
 For isolated transactions, repetition and replication are logically equivalent.
 When the choice is stable, replication reduces recomputation and latency.

 Stable forks enable a single transaction to model a concurrent transaction machine.
-Fork is is conveniently dynamic and reactive.
+Forks are dynamic and reactive.
 For example, if we fork based on configuration data, any change to the configuration will rollback the fork and rebuild a new set.

 Transactions evaluate in parallel only insofar as conflict is avoided.
 When conflict occurs between two transactions, one must be aborted by the scheduler.
 Progress is still guaranteed, and a scheduler can also guarantee fairness for transactions that respect a compute quota.
 A scheduler heuristically avoids conflict based on known conflict history.
 Programmers avoid conflict based on design patterns and fine-grained state manipulations.

-*Note:* Unstable forks can still be used for non-deterministic operations.
-There may also be a quota limit on replication, above which forks are effectively unstable.

 ### Real-Time Systems